Ally Financial wants government to speed up share sales

-NEW YORK Ally Financial Inc (ALLY.N), the auto lender partially owned by the U.S. Treasury, said on Tuesday that it would like to see the government reduce its stake in the company faster.
+NEW YORK, Sept 9 Ally Financial Inc, the auto lender partially owned by the U.S. Treasury, said on Tuesday that it would like to see the government reduce its stake in the company faster.

 "A complete exit by Treasury is absolutely the number one issue" for the company reaching its profitability targets and boosting shareholder value, Ally Chief Executive Michael Carpenter said on Tuesday at an investor conference in New York hosted by Barclays Plc.